“Green Tech Skillnet is a really useful opportunity for all members of the industry to get together to share knowledge and best practice.”

 “Green Tech Skillnet is also a really useful way for all members of the industry to get together to share knowledge and best practice,” he says.

-“Some members are in wind farm management, some manufacture turbines, some do electrical switching, so every member gets great networking benefits.
+“Some companies are in wind farm management, some manufacture turbines, some do electrical switching, so every company gets great networking benefits.
 In any industry, a rising tide lifts all boats and in relation to health and safety, we’re all very aware of the importance of ensuring the wind energy industry is as safe as possible, in order to grow it.”

 EnergyPro has both valuable clients and innovative technology, but it is its people that provides it with competitive advantage.
 “People are the most important thing for us.
 The quality of our staff is the reason we win work,” says O’Meara.